強制収容所の場所

 Fort Missoula Internment Camp, Montana

-Masao Sogawa's was the first death among the first group of Issei internees sent to the Mainland from Hawaii.
-The priests among the internees conducted a funeral service several weeks later, described by Kumaji Furuya in his memoir, Internment Odyssey, published in 2017 by the Japanese Cultural Center of Hawai'i:
+Several weeks after Masao Sogawa's death, the priests among the internees conducted a funeral service, described by Kumaji Furuya in his memoir, An Internment Odyssey, published in 2017 by the Japanese Cultural Center of Hawai'i:

 "Rev. Gikyo Kuchiba presided at the service, and all the Buddhist priests recited sutras.
 The atmosphere was solemn.
 Totaro Matsui offered the eulogy on behalf of all the internees.
 'You were regarded as an influential man among us Japanese in Hawaii, and so you were arrested by the FBI along with us.
 For the next year and a half, we lived together, first in the crowded detainment room in the INS building, then in the tents at Sand Island, in the hold of a military ship, in snowy Wisconsin, amid thunderstorms at the hilltop camp in Tennessee, and in the blazing heat of Louisiana.
 You were always cheerful and encouraged those of us who tended to be dispirited.
 Now that you are gone, we feel such deep sorrow.'
 No one uttered a word, and a silence came over us.
 Some wept, feeling so deeply for him."